anki-geo/ultimate-geography/README.md

 1. You can now follow the steps of the [_Getting started_](#getting-started) section to install the major version.

 ## Deck structure

-> Beware that changing the structure of the deck may **prevent you from upgrading it** without loss of progress.

 The notes are based on a **note type** called _Ultimate Geography_, which defines **eight fields**: _Country_, _Country info_, _Capital_, _Capital info_, _Capital hint_, _Flag_, _Flag similarity_ and _Map_.